How to register

 We do not discriminate on the grounds of your: race, gender, social class, religion, sexual orientation, appearance, disability or medical condition.

-Please print out and fill in NHS Form 'Family doctor services registration' and bring this with you.
+Please print out and fill in NHS Form 'Family doctor services registration'.
 You can find a copy of this form by clicking here.
+You can email a signed copy of this using the camera on your phone if you have one, or drop it through our external post box.

-Please print out and fill in our patient questionnaire and bring this with you.
+Please print out and fill in our patient questionnaire or you can complete this online and email it to us.
 You can find a copy of the questionnaire by clicking here.

-You must bring proof of identification, such as a valid passport, driving licence or identity card.
-You must also bring a document that gives proof of your address such as a utility bill (e.g. gas, electricity or telephone), Council Tax bill or a tenancy agreement.
+You must provide proof of identification, such as a valid passport, driving licence or identity card.
+You must also provide a document that gives proof of your address such as a utility bill (e.g. gas, electricity or telephone), Council Tax bill or a tenancy agreement.

 Due to the COVID-19 pandemic, please email your forms and identity documents to email@example.com